Ivo-Maffei/TreCubing/README.md

                              run (default: 100)
   -p, --primesize=pSize      Specify the (approximate) size in bits for the
-                             modolus to use (default: test all valid sizes) -s, --securityParam=secpar If non-zero, this specifies that we are using a prime power modulo whose base has this bitsize
+                             modolus to use (default: test all valid sizes) -s, --securityParam=secpar Specify the bit-size of the based used for moduli using prime powers or product of primes powers (default: 128 bits)

- Select one or more of the following 5 if you don't want to test all methods:
+ Select one or more of the following options if you don't want to test all
+ methods:
   -c, --cubing               Test the cubing/cube root performance
       --clean                Clean the output file before writing to it -e, --encryption           Test the stream cipher encryption performance